danyel-ii/cubixles_/README.md

-# cubeLess
+# cubixles_

-Last updated: 2025-12-29
+Last updated: 2025-12-31

-cubeLess is a miniapp that lets users mint interactive cubes whose provenance is tied to NFTs they already own.
+cubixles_ is a miniapp that lets users mint interactive cubes whose provenance is tied to NFTs they already own.
 The frontend runs on Next.js, and the contracts are built and tested with Foundry.

 ## Repository layout